WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/README.md

 }
 ```

 `hasNextPage` is a boolean field that determines if more data exists for the given query.
-If the `hasNextPage` value is `true,` clients can fetch the value of the `endCursor` field, which is a string and acts as an identifier for the next page. `endCursor` value is passed in the subsquent query to fetch the next set of records.
+If the `hasNextPage` value is `true,` clients can fetch the value of the `endCursor` field, which is a string and acts as an identifier for the next page. `endCursor` value is passed in the subsequent query to fetch the next set of records.

 The `pagination` argument accepts the `cursor` input parameter, which accepts the `endCursor` value and fetches the next page.
 A sample is given below.